0above/0above/README.md

 Web Developer and Web Designer
 ------------------------------

-I've been coding since 2018 and dabbled in a variety of things .
-I am self-taught in everything i do since i never went to school nor have i had a mentor .
-I help get people in to coding and assist them along the way If you see any of my repo's and notice anything wrong or needs improving lmk
+I've been coding since 2018 .
+If you see any of my repo's and notice anything wrong or needs improving lmk

 * 🌍  I'm based in The United Kingdom
 * 🖥️  See my portfolio at [kitten.rip](http://kitten.rip)